 The Milndavie Pottery and Training Centre

-This picture shows the carport where we are going to build the Milndavie Pottery.
+This picture shows the carport where we are building the Milndavie Pottery.
 It doesn't look very exciting yet, but we know it will be!
-Building work will start in the autumn of 2018.
+Building work should be complete in May 2019 and we are planning to open on 10th June.
 Please come back to the website every so often to see our progress.

 This page will be about the pottery, our ethos and what we plan to do.